spack/spack/lib/spack/docs/workflows.rst

 #.
 Modules are not needed at all to execute binaries.
 If a path to a
    binary is known, it may be executed.
-For example, the path for a Spack-built compiler can be given to an IDE without requiring the IDE to load that compiler's module.
+For example, the path for a Spack-built compiler can be given to an IDE without requiring the IDE to load the compiler's module.

 Unfortunately, Spack's RPATH support does not work in all case.
-For example:
+For example,

 #.
 Software comes in many forms --- not just compiled ELF binaries,
    but also as interpreted code in Python, R, JVM bytecode, etc.
-   Those systems almost universally use an environment variable analogous to ``LD_LIBRARY_PATH`` to dynamically load libraries.
+   Almost universally, these systems use an environment variable analogous to ``LD_LIBRARY_PATH`` to dynamically load libraries.

 #.
 Although Spack generally builds binaries with RPATH, it does not